Faisalthe01/homebridge-esphome-haier-ac/README.md

-# homebridge-esphome-ac
+# homebridge-esphome-haier-ac

-[Homebridge](https://homebridge.io) plugin for ESPHome AC Accessories.
+[Homebridge](https://homebridge.io) plugin for ESPHome Haier AC Accessories.

 # How to install this fork